A Complete Guide to Undergraduate Certificates and Diplomas in Substance Use Disorder Counseling

 Is There a Significant Cost Savings by Going with a Certificate?

 Yes.
 Certificate and diploma options are considerably less expensive than a full college degree, often a quarter the cost of earning an associate degree and a small fraction of what a bachelor’s would cost.
+Typical certificate programs range from $2,000 to $8,000, compared to $8,000-$15,000 for an associate degree or $40,000-$80,000 for a bachelor’s degree.

-Will a Substance Abuse Counselor Certificate Meet Licensing Requirements in My State
+Will a Substance Abuse Counselor Certificate Meet Licensing Requirements in My State?

 Note: You might be wondering why we keep referring to “license or certification.”
 Some states license counselors directly through a state agency that assesses qualifications and awards a license.
 Others designate a nonprofit professional board that grants substance use counselor certification.

 Your ultimate goal in earning a certificate is to support getting a state license or certification and finding a position as a substance use disorder counselor.
-Every state requires a formal credential in order to practice even basic levels of chemical dependency and addiction counseling.
+Every state requires a formal credential to practice even basic levels of chemical dependency and addiction counseling.

 You’ll find that certificates or diplomas offer a path to licensing or certification in each state, but they aren’t always the only educational box to check.
 In many states, you’ll also need a degree under your belt, anything from a two-year associate’s program to a four-year bachelor’s.